 The target gNB-DU sends the ACCESS SUCCESS message to the gNB-CU with the target Cell ID.

-The gNB-CU may send the UE CONTEXT MODIFICATION message to the gNB-DU to release the resources of prepared cells.
+The gNB-CU may send the UE CONTEXT MODIFICATION REQUEST message to the gNB-DU to release the resources of prepared cells.

 The gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message.